 notice and a possible incentive payment, has a special tax

-treatment which allows some or all of your payment to be paid to
+treatment which means some or all of your payment will be paid to

 you tax free.

 base amount + (service amount x completed years of